 Learn more »

-The executive master’s degree in SEM is primarily for working professionals with at least three years of professional experience who can enroll only in specially offered cohort classes late Fridays and on Saturdays.
+The executive master’s degree in SEM is primarily for students, full-time or part-time, with at least three years of professional experience who enroll in specially offered cohort classes on weekday evenings, late Fridays and on Saturdays.
 Typical students also have a bachelor’s degree in engineering, computer science, math, physics, chemistry, economics or finance.

 Learn more »